 The best wood for an epoxy table should be stable and strong to create a durable table you can pass down to the next generation.

 The wood should also be flat with natural edges and moisture content below twenty percent.
-The hardwood should be properly air-dried for more than a year to ensure the moisture level is acceptable.
+The hardwood should be properly air-dried for over a year to ensure an acceptable moisture level.

 Leave a Comment